nnirror/facet/README.md

 		- `$('example').from([0,0.1,0.5,0.667,1]).invert(); // 1 0.9 0.5 0.333 0`
 ---
 - **iter** ( _num_times_, _commands_ = function(), _prob_ = 1 )
 	- A shorthand for rerunning a certain command over and over, with prob as a float between 0 and 1 controlling the likelihood that the code actually runs.
-You can refer to the current iteration of the algorithm via the reserved word: `this` (see example).
+	- You can refer to the current iteration of the algorithm via the reserved word: `this` (see example).
+	- The variable `i`, referring to the current iteration number starting at 0, is also available for use in commands.
 	- example:
 		- `$('example').randsamp().iter(8,()=>{this.delay(random(1,2000))}).scale(-1,1).play(); // 8 delay lines between 1 and 2000 samples`
 ---